ssamot/ce888/02-Stats.md

 ## A/B Testing
 * Suppose you had two versions of a website
 	* and you would like to check if the newer version is better
-* Two version of an e-mail
+* Two versions of an e-mail
 	* and you would like to check if the newer, fancier version is better
 * A new drug
 	* and you would like to see if it actually cures